nonqme/node-javascript-template/README.md

 ## Features

 - **Linting and Formatting**: Configured with ESLint and Prettier for code quality and consistency.
-- **Pre-commit Hooks**: Uses Husky and lint-staged to run linters on staged files before committing.
+- **Pre-commit Hooks**: Uses Husky and lint-staged to run linters on staged files and tests before committing.
 - **Automated Dependency Updates**: Dependabot is configured to check for updates to your npm dependencies daily and create pull requests for any updates found.
+- **Testing**: Node test runner is configured to run tests.

 ## Installation